ESPRI-Mod/hermes-server/README.rst

-prodiguer-server
+hermes-server
 ================

 Synopsis
 --------------------------------------

-prodiguer-server is a python library designed to be run upon prodiguer servers.
-It is installed either on either the prodiguer web server, the prodiguer message queue server, or the prodiguer database server.
+hermes-server is a python library designed to be run upon HERMES servers.
+It is installed either on either the HERMES web server, the HERMES message queue server, or the HERMES database server.

 Documentation
 --------------------------------------